What is Node.js? A Complete Learning Guide | Updated 2025

 Introduction to Node.js

-Node.js is a cross-platform, open-source runtime environment that enables the execution of JavaScript code outside a web browser.
+What is Node.js a Node.js is a cross-platform, open-source runtime environment that enables the execution of JavaScript code outside a web browser.
 Developed by Ryan Dahl in 2009, Node.js revolutionized web development by enabling JavaScript previously confined to the browser to run on the server side.
 It uses the V8 JavaScript engine built by Google, which compiles JavaScript into native machine code for high performance.
 Node.js is renowned for its non-blocking, event-driven architecture, which allows it to handle multiple requests simultaneously.
 This makes it an ideal choice for building fast, scalable network applications like APIs, real-time chat servers, data streaming services, and single-page applications (SPAs).
 Its popularity has soared due to the simplicity it brings by allowing developers to write both client-side and server-side logic in JavaScript, streamlining the development process.

-Key reasons for Node.js adoption include:
+Key reasons for What is Node.js adoption include:

 • High performance due to V8 engine